Food Allergy or Food Intolerance?

 The symptoms caused by intolerance are much more variable and can include fatigue, bloating, irritable bowel, joint pains, rashes, nettlerash, eczema, migraine and various other symptoms.
 Chronic conditions such as Arthritis, Eczema, Irritable Bowel Syndrome, ME (Chronic Fatigue Syndrome), Rheumatoid Arthritis, Migraine and Ulcerative Colitis are sometimes linked to allergy or intolerance to foods or other substances.
 However, it is very rare for true allergy to be an issue in these conditions.
 In some people, an intolerance might be a factor; in others, it may just exacerbate their underlying condition.
 In many people, allergy and intolerance will play no part.

 Food intolerance can have a number of different causes.
-Some people may be lacking in an enzyme that is required for proper digestion of the food.
-Others seem to be upset by substances that occur naturally in the food (e.g. histamine or salicylates) which don't affect other people.
+Some people may be lacking an enzyme that is required for proper digestion of the food.
+Although this is rare, others seem to be intolerant of substances that occur naturally in the food (e.g. histamine or salicylates) which don't affect other people.
 There may be increased sensitivity to natural components such as caffeine, or to food additives.
 This means that there is no easy blood or skin test to identify intolerance.
 Some tests have been developed that may be helpful but none of them give a definite answer; they can only guide us about what might be causing a problem, but this then needs careful checking.

 The most accurateway of identifying whether food intolerance is contributing to a chronic illness is an Elimination and Challenge Diet.
 This should only take place after a consultation with a qualified specialist, ideally after referral from your General Practitioner.
 A dietitian can provide an elimination diet tailored to your specific needs.
 Elimination diets must be followed strictly and for the correct period of time, to be effective.